Smith & Wesson Ladysmith

 The S&W Ladysmith (later styled LadySmith) is a series of handguns manufactured by Smith & Wesson starting early in the first decade of the 20th century.
-Early models, branded were chambered in .22 Long.
-Starting in the 1980s, under the slightly modified "LadySmith" moniker, S&W manufactured several short-barreled revolvers and semi-automatic pistols.

 History

 Smith & Wesson has produced firearms over the years in several standard frame sizes.
 M-frame refers to the small early Ladysmith frame.

 Later LadySmith small revolvers were made on the somewhat larger J-frame, the standard S&W small-frame revolver.

 The tiny M-frame .22" hand-ejector Ladysmith revolver was produced from 1902 through 1921, and later diminutive revolvers were termed LadySmith, capitalizing the "S".

+Early models, branded were chambered in .22 Long.
+Starting in the 1980s, under the slightly modified "LadySmith" moniker, S&W manufactured several short-barreled revolvers and semi-automatic pistols.